Deploy Java App With MySQL on Kubernetes

 Before pushing the image to the DockerHub repository, you have to tag the image that you want to push, use the below to tag the image

-In this command kube-petclinic-app:1.0.0 is the name of the image I build and techiescamp/kube-petclinic-app:1.0.0 is my DockerHub repository and image tag.
+In this command kube-petclinic-app:3.0.0 is the name of the image I build and techiescamp/kube-petclinic-app:3.0.0 is my DockerHub repository and image tag.

-Now, push the image to DockerHub using the command
+Now, push the image to DockerHub using the command.
+Before proceeding, ensure you have logged in to docker hub from the CLI.

 Check if your image is pushed into DockerHub as shown below